ConnectedLib/connectedlib10/modules/communitymapping/section-3-3.md

 <div class="explanatory">
 <span class="box-title">DO ALL INDIVIDUALS HAVE CAPACITIES?</span>
 <p>Kretzmann & McKnight argue that need-focused labels, like “ex-convict”, “elderly,” “illiterate”, and “gang member” reflect and reinforce society’s belief that these “needy” people are “empty” and without anything to contribute to their community.
-Asset-based development means looking past labels to each individual’s specific gifts.<br>
+Asset-based development means looking past labels to each individual’s specific gifts.<br><br>
 For example, “She is a pregnant teenager.
 She needs counseling, therapy, residential services, special education.”
 But also, “She is Mary Smith.
 She has a miraculously beautiful voice.
 We need her in the choir.
 She needs a record producer.”
 Her label, pregnant teenager, tells of emptiness and calls forth rejection, isolation and treatment.
-Her name, Mary Smith, tells of her gifts and evokes community and contributions.”<br>
+Her name, Mary Smith, tells of her gifts and evokes community and contributions.”<br><br>
 Kretzmann, J. P., & McKnight, J. L. (1993).
 Building from the inside out: A path toward finding and mobilizing a community’s assets.
 Chicago, IL: ACTA Publications. pp27-28</p>
 </div>
 <br>